Skip to main content

 Open-Source GPAI: Exemptions and Their Limits

-The EU AI Act provides a partial exemption for GPAI models released under free and open-source licences.
-Under Article 53(2), providers of open-source GPAI models are exempt from certain obligations, specifically the technical documentation and downstream notification requirements, provided that:
+Open-source gets a break here, but only a partial one.
+The EU AI Act carves out a limited exemption for GPAI models released under free and open-source licences.
+Under Article 53(2), providers of these models are excused from a couple of obligations, specifically the technical documentation and downstream notification requirements, as long as:

-- The exemption does not protect downstream deployers: Organizations that integrate an open-source GPAI model into a high-risk AI system remain fully subject to the Act's requirements for high-risk systems.
+• The exemption does not protect downstream deployers: Organisations that integrate an open-source GPAI model into a high-risk AI system remain fully subject to the Act's requirements for high-risk systems.
 The open-source exemption applies only to the model provider's obligations, not to the obligations of those who use the model.

-This means that organizations deploying open-source models in sensitive applications, such as healthcare, law enforcement, or financial services, cannot rely on the open-source exemption to avoid compliance.
-They must conduct their own risk assessments, maintain documentation, and implement all required safeguards.
-For a full checklist of applicable requirements, see our EU AI Act Compliance Checklist.
+So if you are deploying open-source models in sensitive territory, think healthcare, law enforcement, or financial services, the open-source exemption will not shield you.
+You still have to run your own risk assessments, keep your own documentation, and stand up every required safeguard.
+For a full checklist of what applies, see our EU AI Act Compliance Checklist.

 Enforcement and Penalties

-The AI Office serves as the primary enforcement body for GPAI obligations.
-Penalties for non-compliance with GPAI-specific requirements can reach up to 15 million EUR or 3% of global annual turnover, whichever is higher.
-For providing incorrect, incomplete, or misleading information to the AI Office, fines of up to 7.5 million EUR or 1% of turnover apply.
+The AI Office is the body that enforces GPAI obligations, and the numbers are serious.
+Break a GPAI-specific requirement and penalties can climb to 15 million EUR or 3% of global annual turnover, whichever is higher.
+Feed the AI Office incorrect, incomplete, or misleading information and you are looking at fines of up to 7.5 million EUR or 1% of turnover.

-These penalties are distinct from the fines applicable to high-risk AI system violations, and they can apply concurrently if a provider is in breach of both GPAI obligations and high-risk system requirements.
-For a complete overview of the enforcement landscape, see our guide on EU AI Act fines and enforcement.
+These sit apart from the fines tied to high-risk AI system violations, and the two can land at the same time if a provider is in breach of both GPAI obligations and high-risk requirements.
+For the full picture of how enforcement plays out, see our guide on EU AI Act fines and enforcement.

 Practical Steps for GPAI Model Providers

-Prepare technical documentation: Begin drafting comprehensive documentation that covers architecture, training data, evaluation results, and known limitations.
+2. Prepare technical documentation: Begin drafting complete documentation that covers architecture, training data, evaluation results, and known limitations.
 Use the AI Office's templates as a starting point.

-If systemic risk applies, implement additional safeguards: Set up model evaluation, red-teaming, cybersecurity, and incident reporting programs that meet Article 55 requirements.
+5. If systemic risk applies, implement additional safeguards: Set up model evaluation, red-teaming, cybersecurity, and incident reporting programmes that meet Article 55 requirements.

-Engage with codes of practice: Participate in or monitor the development of codes of practice facilitated by the AI Office, and assess whether adherence to an approved code is the most efficient path to compliance.
+6. Engage with codes of practice: Participate in or monitor the development of codes of practice coordinated by the AI Office, and assess whether adherence to an approved code is the most efficient path to compliance.